 In release 8.0.8 the New View screen was updated to clarify the selection of container types.

-When creating additional views, the Page URL will automatically get filled out for you as you enter the name of your view.
+When creating additional views, the Page URL will automatically get filled out for you if the Page URL option is checked.
 If you use a space in your view name, the Page URL will replace the space with a hyphen as shown in the image below.

 - Once you create your view, the view will open in the Designer workspace, and you can begin adding and configuring components.